 Help When You Need It

 To reduce their patent application costs, inventors and business owners often resort to cutting corners.
 Inventors should do their own patent search first.
-It makes little sense to engage the services of an attorney or researcher for this legwork.
-As the invention comes closer to fruition, and confidence in its patent-ability increases, a professional searcher working with a patent attorney can help confirm the uniqueness of the invention.
+It makes little sense to engage the services of an attorney or researcher for this step.
+As the invention comes closer to fruition and confidence in its patentability increases, a professional searcher working with a patent attorney can help confirm the invention's uniqueness.

-When it comes down to engaging the expensive and expansive non-provisional patent process, a search and analysis by a patent attorney is money well-spent.
+When it comes to the expensive and expansive non-provisional patent process, a search and analysis by a patent attorney is money well-spent.
 It will prevent challenges from arising later.

 If you need help filing a non-provisional patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.